Lithium876/ConTroll_Remote_Access_Trojan/README.md

 # ToDo

-1. Disable Task Manager
-2. Making the RAT cross platform
+1. Making the RAT cross platform
-3. Clear the System, Security, and Application logs
+2. Clear the System, Security, and Application logs
-4. Encrypt communication between server and client
+3. Encrypt communication between server and client
-5. Edit the accessed, created, and modified properties of files
+4. Edit the accessed, created, and modified properties of files
-6. Enable/Disable services such as RDP,UAC, and Windows Defender
+5. Enable/Disable services such as RDP,UAC, and Windows Defender